spitzerUH/distributed_systems/README.md

 The role for the server is purely signaling purpose.
 Server provides websocket communication for the clients.

+aiohttp provides HTTP server that is used to initialize the websocket connection.
+Socket.IO provides the websocket connectivity and simple interface for events.
+These events happen when clients send websocket messages.
+The nature of websocket means that server needs to send the messages forward or react otherwise.

+We can implement the server using simple message structure or tackle in callbacks.
+This is something that will set the message content by removing some of the redundancy.

+The main point is to keep the server light and simple and concentrate more on the client.

 ## Game clients

 Game clients are browser based.